nalsi/Info813/Report_6.md

-The strongest independent variable when comparing choice 1 and choices 2 and 3 is **women's education**, it has an obvious positive impact on the women's choices, judged by the increasing coefficients when the level of education increases.
+The strongest independent variable when comparing choice 1 and choices 2 and 3 is **women's education**, it has an obvious positive impact on the woman's choices, judged by the increasing coefficients when the level of education increases.
 However, education doesn't make women more likely to choose short-term methods. **Media exposure** (which is in a different order from other independent variables) and **working status**